unicode-org/message-format-wg/spec-formatting.md

 #### Improperly Nested Elements

-If Element/ElementEnd pattern element pairs are improperly nested an implementation MUST do one of the following:
+If `'start'`/`'end'` pairs of Elements are improperly nested an implementation MUST do one of the following:

-1. Consider this an error and use a fallback representation for some or all of the Element and ElementEnd pattern elements.
+1. Consider this an error and use a fallback representation for some or all of the Elements.
 2. Resolve the impropriety somehow, potentially removing or duplicating some of the pattern elements.
 3. Do nothing, as the Element formatter and the output target may support such content directly.